 Students will be able to enjoy campus life through a series of activities (virtually and in-person following social distancing and safety protocols).
 Student organizations are also encouraged to stay active while following proper guidelines.

-How will COVID-19 affect the Career Fair this fall?
+How will COVID-19 affect the Career Fairs?

-This year’s Fall Career Fair will be held virtually on Career Fair Plus.
+This year’s Career Fairs will be held virtually on Career Fair Plus.
 You will be able to virtually meet, interact and network with potential employers who are looking to hire MSOE students for both internships and full-time job opportunities.
 Career Services is available to help you prepare for the Career Fair and connect you with employers.

 What is the status of fall sports?